 Vegetarians will Eat Fine at Walt Disney World

 The options for vegetarians have exploded in recent years at Walt Disney World, and I’m sure they will continue to expand.
-If you have questions or want to share your best vegetarian and vegan eating tips while traveling at Disney World, just get in touch or comment below!
+If you have questions or want to share your best vegetarian and vegan eating tips while traveling at Walt Disney World, just get in touch or comment below!